LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 ### Git

 You will need to use Git for version control.
 Git itself is a command line program which you can [download from the Git Community web site](https://git-scm.com/downloads).
 You can use Git from the command line , or use a Git GUI client.
-There is a very good [Git client built into Visual Studio](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022) and you can also donwload the free [GitHub Desktop](https://desktop.github.com/) app for working with Git.
+There is a very good [Git client built into Visual Studio](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022) and you can also downoad the free [GitHub Desktop](https://desktop.github.com/) app for working with Git.

 ##  Free and Discounted Software for Students